bencheeorg/benchee/README.md

 #### Suite hooks

-It is very easy in benchee to do setup and teardown for the whole benchmarking suite (think: "before all" and "after all").
-As benchee is just plain old functions, just do your setup and teardown before/after you call benchee:
+It is very easy in Benchee to do setup and teardown for the whole benchmarking suite (think: "before all" and "after all").
+As Benchee is just plain old functions, just do your setup and teardown before/after you call Benchee:

 ```elixir
 your_setup()